University of Toronto: Residences

 Teefy House, a residence hall of St. Michael's College, is home to female first-year undergraduate students.

 The St. George campus has 14 residences which accommodate approximately 6,400 students in all.
 The university guarantees housing only for undergraduates in their first year of study, while most upper-year and graduate students reside off-campus.
 The Mississauga and Scarborough campuses have space for 1500 students each, however this is set to increase with plans to build more student housing on all three campuses.
 Traditionally, the adjacent neighbourhoods of The Annex to the north and Harbord Village to the west are popular settling grounds for St. George students, forming a distinct student quarter enclave, though Chinatown and Kensington Market, both to the south of the university, are increasingly populated by students.

 Demographics

 The University of Toronto has the most students of any Canadian post-secondary institution.
 Total enrolment across the university's three campuses surpassed 100,000 students for the first time in 2024.
-The university is known for having a high enrolment of international students.
-It planned to grow its international enrolment to 20.1 per cent by 2021–22.
-In 2017, the University of Toronto had more international students enrolled than all other Canadian post-secondary institutions.
-In 2024–25, 28.8 per cent of students were international.
+The University of Toronto is known for having a high enrolment of international students compared to other Canadian universities.
+It planned to grow its international enrolment to 20.1 per cent by 2021–2022.
+In 2017, the University of Toronto enrolled more international students than any other Canadian post-secondary institution.
+In 2024–2025, international students comprised 28.8 per cent of its student body.